 Veterans Day has long been set aside as the time to recognize our military veterans.
 For almost 100 years, Americans have paused on November 11 to say “thank you” to the men and women in uniform.
 This year, I’m just not sure that’s good enough.
 Don’t get me wrong, saying “thank you” is never a bad thing, but sometimes you need more than a few grateful words; sometimes, a group deserves more than a parade and a discount at the local chain restaurant.
 This Veterans Day, go beyond the thank you and take action to truly improve the lives of the men and women who’ve sacrificed so much.
+You can start by installing a flagpole on your property in order to honor our servicemen and women from history and the present.
+It will also spark a conversation in your neighborhood and maybe even inspire them to do the same.

 But Rachel, why can’t I just say thank you?
 I mean what could veterans possibly need?